 The 2005 Energy Policy Act also added Section 215 of the FPA, which expanded FERC's jurisdiction to ensure the reliability of the Bulk Power System.
-In 2007, FERC issued Order No. 693 entitled "Mandatory Reliability Standards for the Bulk-Power System."
+In 2007, FERC issued Order No. 693, entitled "Mandatory Reliability Standards for the Bulk-Power System."
 In this order, FERC approved the majority of the proposed reliability standards developed by NERC, which FERC had certified as the Electric Reliability Organization ("ERO") responsible for developing and enforcing mandatory reliability standards.
 The order also added a new part to FERC's regulations, which applies to all users, owners and operators of the bulk power system within the United States (other than Alaska or Hawaii), including MEAG Power.
 NERC was also permitted to delegate certain enforcement authority to approved regional entities.
 SERC is the approved regional entity for most of the Southeast United States including MEAG Power's service territory.
 NERC is authorized to enforce its reliability standards, subject to FERC oversight, through the imposition of monetary and non-monetary penalties on NERC-registered entities that are found to be in violation of the standards.
 The monetary penalties can reach up to \$1 million per day per violation.

 In 2008, FERC issued Order No. 706, entitled "Mandatory Reliability Standards for Critical Infrastructure Protection."
 In this order, FERC approved eight reliability standards (the "Cyber Security Standards") submitted by NERC which require certain users, owners, and operators of the Bulk Power System, including MEAG Power, to comply with specific requirements to identify and safeguard their critical cyber assets.
 In November 2013, FERC issued Order No. 791, approving "Version 5" of NERC's Cyber Security Standards and directing NERC to make further revisions.
 Version 5 includes new cyber security controls and extends the scope of the systems that are protected.
 In January 2016, FERC issued Order No. 822, approving a set of revised NERC Critical Infrastructure Protection standards.
-Of these revised standards, MEAG Power has successfully met the Medium Impact asset compliance set of requirements which had a July 1, 2016 deadline, and Low Impact asset compliance requirements which had an April 1, 2017 deadline.
+MEAG Power entered into a Coordinated Functional Registration ("CFR") with GPC which transferred MEAG Power's Medium Impact asset compliance responsibilities to GPC.
+In addition, GPC is responsible for portions of CIP-002-5.1a, CIP-003-6, CIP-004-6, CIP-011-2 and CIP-014-2 and for all of CIP-005, CIP-006, CIP-007, CIP-008, CIP-009 and CIP-010.
 On April 19, 2018, FERC issued Order No. 843, approving NERC Critical Infrastructure Protection standard CIP-003-7.
 MEAG Power is working toward meeting the additional Low Impact asset compliance requirements under this new standard, which have a compliance deadline of January 1, 2020.
+MEAG Power signed an agreement with NAES pending approval by SERC which will transfer all generation owner and generation operator responsibilities to NAES.
+By transferring the responsibilities for these standards to GPC and NAES, MEAG Power has significantly reduced its regulatory risk.
+It has other CFRs covering other operating and planning functions for which GPC has taken on total compliance responsibilities.